 Sustainable Seafood Procurement and Processing Policy

-Sea Value is a participant in the International Seafood Sustainability Foundation (lSSF), an organization which undertakes science based initiatives for the long-term conservation and sustainable use of fish stocks (initially tuna), reducing bycatch and promoting ecosystem health.
+Sea Value is a founder and member of the International Seafood Sustainability Foundation (ISSF), an organization which undertakes science based initiatives for the long-term conservation and sustainable use of fish stocks (initially tuna), reducing bycatch and promoting ecosystem health.
 For more information, please visit www.iss-foundation.org

 As part of our involvement in ISSF, Sea Value has made significant commitments to better business practices.

 Sea Value is committed to a series of principles and standards relating to seafood sustainability.
-Our procurement process considers whether the fish stocks we source are certified, endangered, managed and clearly traceable.
+Our procurement process considers whether the fish stocks sourced are certified, endangered, managed and clearly traceable.
 Only when we are satisfied that a fishery meets our procurement criteria will we assign it supplier status.

 The following principles summarize our approach to seafood sustainability.